Politics Heats Up as the Ukraine Crisis Resonates in Metro Detroit

 MPLP will hold its 27th Annual Fundraising Dinner in Lansing on Wed, April 10, with pollster Frank Luntz taking center stage.
 Cain will emcee the conversation.
 After two years, the event will be in person.
 (For more: https://mplp.msu.edu).

-Then former Ambassador Melvyn Levitsky, a career diplomat and professor of international policy at UM’s Gerald R. Ford School of Public Policy, discusses the Ukraine crisis as he talks with Cain about it and also living in Moscow and working in the U.S. Embassy.READ MORE: Resurfacing Project Coming To Telegraph In Dearborn, Dearborn Heights
+Then, Melvyn Levitsky, a retired career diplomat and Professor of International Policy at UM’s Gerald R. Ford School of Public Policy, discusses the Russian invasion of Ukraine with Cain.READ MORE: Amazon Providing Free Tuition For Hourly Workers At 4 Michigan Colleges

-Levitsky, who served as Ambassador of Brazil and also Bulgaria, shared his thoughts about Russian President Putin and his invasion of Ukraine.
-He also discussed Ukraine’s president who has been catapulted to the world’s stage for his brave actions and words.
+Levitsky, who served at the American Embassy in Moscow and as US Ambassador to Brazil and also Bulgaria, shared his thoughts about Russian President Putin and his reasons for invading Ukraine.
+He also discussed Ukraine’s President Zelinsky, who has been catapulted to the world’s stage for his brave actions and words.

 Then Tania Smyk, a leader of the Ukrainian American Crisis Response Committee of Michigan (UACRC), appears to talk about the organization and it came together quickly to support Ukraine.